torumakabe/az-ama-tf-sample/README.md

 ### Note

-The sample codes have some worksrouds such as managing Data Collection Rules with templates & Azure CLI.
+The sample codes have some workarouds such as managing Data Collection Rules with templates & Azure CLI.

 > [Support for Azure Monitor Data Collection Rules](https://github.com/hashicorp/terraform-provider-azurerm/issues/9679)